Les Paradis Perdus – Mixed Media Collage on Wood

 The Inspiration for Les Paradis Perdus by Robin Rivers

 Les Paradis Perdus is inspired by the Champs-Elysées, along with the vintage Vue de Nuit postcards of the early 20th century.
-This piece includes archival images from Emile Hurtré, Onésipe Aguado, letters from Juliette Drouet to Victor Hugo, archival images of garment workers, alongside my Albertine and a vintage postcard of the Champs-Elysées lights at night.
-It employs vellum and antique paper with matte medium.
 It speaks to a moment when Henri runs into a woman along the Champs-Elysées who he thinks, at first, is Albertine.
 They spend the day together and he learns of her life as a struggling garment worker.
+It is set c.
+1900–1907, against the glitter of night boulevards and the precarious hours of garment work and explores the unspoken sacrifices women made to maintain the image of the Golden Age of Paris.

 The Artist